apache/metron/metron-interface/metron-alerts/README.md

 ### Search for Alert GUIDs
 Alert GUIDs must be double-quoted when being searched on to ensure correctness of results, e.g. guid:"id1".

+### Search for Comments
+Users cannot search for the contents of the comment's in the Alerts-UI

 ## Prerequisites
 * The Metron REST application should be up and running and Elasticsearch should have some alerts populated by Metron topologies
 * The Management UI should be installed (which includes [Express](https://expressjs.com/))